 Although they accepted Islam as a new religion, the Berber also maintained their pre-Islamic cultural and ritual traditions.
 The acceptance of Islam and the adoption of Arabic ways never completely erased Berber culture.
-Although they are nominally Sunni Muslims, most Shawiya have little knowledge of the practices of the Koran and other dimensions of Middle Eastern Islam.
+Although they are nominally Sunni Muslims, most Shawiya have little knowledge of the practices of the Koran and other dimensions of Orthodox Islam.
+For example, Berber men often use verses from the Koran as part of their protective amulets.
+For historical reasons, Berbers are more likely to accept Christ than Arabs, who hold Islam as a central part of their identity.

 |People Name General||Berber, Shawiya|